-It appears the property was renovated and altered more than twenty years ago.
-It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+A wet room has been installed and two outbuildings have been erected.
+These works have been done in the last five years.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

-The property is located in a conservation area and as such the cost of repair or reinstatement works are likely to be higher than normal.
+The property is a listed building and as such the cost of repair or reinstatement works are likely to be higher than normal.
 Any works considered necessary will require to be carried out in consultation with the Local Authority Planning Department and Historic Scotland.
-The front door area has been replaced in recent years with new openings (including french windows) and PVC cladding.